tryolabs/norfair/README.md

 ### OpenPose

-If you just want to accelerate your pose detection, you can use Norfair to run one out of every 3 frames through your detector and let Norfair interpolate the detections through the rest of the frames:
+If you just want to accelerate your pose detection, you can use Norfair to only run one out of every 3 frames through your detector and let Norfair interpolate the detections through the rest of the frames:

 ```python
 import norfair